-3. Outpatient follow-ups Th e board: a. has received a report on current performance against submitted planning return trajectory for outpatient follow-up reduction (follow-ups without procedure) and received an options analysis on going further and agreed an improvement plan.
-Planning submission acknowledged the challenge.
-National support being requested. b. has reviewed plans to increase use of PIFU to achieve a minimum of 5%, with a particular focus on the trusts' high-volume specialties and those with the longest waits.
-Developing c. has a plan to reduce the rate of missed appointments (DNAs) by March 2024.
-Current performance is 5.9% d. has a plan to increase use of specialist advice.
-No - support being requested e. patients, utilising the wider workforce to maximise clinical capacity.
-Divisional transformation plans in place and development of eCare OPD work flow.
+3. Outpatient follow-ups The board: a. has received a report on current performance against submitted planning Planning submission acknowledged the return trajectory for outpatient follow-up reduction (follow-ups without challenge.
+National procedure) and received an options analysis on going further and agreed support being an improvement plan. requested. b. has reviewed plans to increase use of PIFU to achieve a minimum of 5%, Developing with a particular focus on the trusts' high-volume specialties and those with improvement plan. the longest waits.
+Current performance c. has a plan to reduce the rate of missed appointments (DNAs) by March is 5.9% No - support being d. has a plan to increase use of specialist advice. requested e. has identified transformation priorities for models such as group outpatient Divisional follow up appointments, one-stop shops, and pathway redesign focussed transformation plans on maximising clinical value and minimising unnecessary touchpoints for in place and patients, utilising the wider workforce to maximise clinical capacity. development of eCare OPD work flow.

-4. Support required The board has discussed and agreed any additional support that maybe required, including from NHS England, and raised with regional colleagues as appropriate.
-To be agreed
+The board has discussed and agreed any additional support that maybe required, To be agreed including from NHS England, and raised with regional colleagues as appropriate.